ESL Activities

 #1: Bumbling Blindfold

 A fun way for students to practice giving and getting directions it to do this activity!
 Send out 1-2 students into the hallway and then quickly set up an obstacle course of sorts in the classroom.
 Blindfold the students in the hallway and they can come into the classroom.
-Match up each person with a partner and they have to give directions for how to get from one side of the classroom to the other.
+Match up each person with a partner and they have explain how to get from one side of the classroom to the other.

 #2: Is that Sentence Correct?